Where to Discuss?

 Class Diagram: Formatting: Simple Configuration: Step 04

-All abstract method here are protected and denoted by # sharp symbol.
-No need to be public as there is no need to be accessed feom outside the class.
-And cannot be set as private, as this required to be overriden in descendant class.
+All abstract methods are protected and denoted by the sharp # symbol.
+These methods do not need to be public because they are not intended to be accessed outside the class.
+They cannot be private either, as they are meant to be overridden in descendant classes.

 Import Statements

-We have additional import statement. com.sun.star is the root module of the LibreOffice UNO API.
-It provides access to the underlying components of LibreOffice, like documents, tables, spreadsheets, and formatting capabilities.
+In this step, we introduce an additional import statement.
+The com.sun.star module is the root module of the LibreOffice UNO API, which allows access to LibreOffice’s underlying components, such as documents, tables, spreadsheets, and formatting capabilities.

 from abc import ABC, abstractmethod